 (vi) they have devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-Details of the constitution terms of references of each Committee and number ofmeetings attended by individual director etc. are provided in the Corporate GovernanceReport which is appended as Annexure 4' and forms part of this Report.
+Details of the constitution broad terms of references of each Committee and number ofmeetings attended by individual Director etc. are provided in the Corporate GovernanceReport which is appended as Annexure 4' and forms part of this Report.

 c) Policy on Director's Appointment and Remuneration: